pitzcarraldo/reduxible/README.md

 An array that contains redux middlewares.

 * `contextMiddleware`: The contextMiddleware will be injected before other middlewares.
-It will add a `context` field to every actions.
+It will add a `context` field to every action.
 The `context` field has below information.
-You can add more properties to context in your own middleware.
+You can add more properties to the context in your own middleware.
     * server or client: A flag presenting the current environment.
     * req/res/next (only server): Express middleware objects.